 Programme and timetable

-All sessions are mandatory and (lectures & workshops) will start at 17.30 and end around 20.00 – students are expected to attend all classes in person as the nature of the class is highly interactive.
+Attendance during all sessions is mandatory (lectures & workshops).
+The meetings will start at 17.30 and end around 20.00.
+Note that online attendance is not an option as the nature of the class is highly interactive.

 Week 1: Introduction to the field(s)